inspire-eu-validation/INSPIRE-Validator-Container/README.md

     └── _.hzinfra.hr         # Certificate for *.hzinfra.hr
 ```

-- `Dockerfile`: Defines the image used to run the validator.
+- `Dockerfile`: Defines the image used to run the Validator.
 - `VERSION`: Specifies the current ETF tag used to build the image.
 - `res/`: Contains the entrypoint script and auxiliary configuration files used during runtime.